helvm/hell/docs/README.md

 # Welcome to HELL

-HELL - Heavenly Esoteric Little Meta Schemer for Esoteric Languages implemented in Haskell/Eta
+HELL - Heavenly Esoteric Little Logician for Esoteric Languages implemented in Haskell/Eta

 ## For User
 * [INSTALL](INSTALL.md) - How to download, test and run.